|

 Temporary Homeless Assistance (THA) is also often referred to as Temporary Shelter (TS) assistance, temp Homeless Assistance (HA), regular temporary HA, or homeless assistance for temporary shelter.

-An Assistance Unit (AU) may receive a THA payment after a Permanent Housing Assistance (PHA) payment has been issued if the permanent housing will not be available until a future date, provided that the THA has not been exhausted.
+The AU may receive a THA payment after a Permanent Housing Assistance (PHA) payment has been issued if the permanent housing will not be available until a future date, provided that the THA has not been exhausted.

 THA Payment Amount